delton137/delton137.github.io/_posts/2010-07-01-energy-drink-ingredients-do-they-work-a-science-based-review.md

 &#8211; At least one study shows caffeine to be a moderate risk factor for &#8220;chronic daily headache onset&#8221;.[[link](http://www.ncbi.nlm.nih.gov/pubmed/15596744?dopt=Abstract&holding=f1000,f1000m,isrctn)]

 &#8212;_very slight addiction_.
 Caffeine consumption is described as &#8220;self-limiting&#8221; &#8212; there are diminishing returns on continuing to consume caffeine.
 People do not usually increase their consumption of caffeine gradually over time.
 Experiments with rats show that only very high doses of caffeine are able to activate &#8220;reward circuits&#8221;.
-Thus, caffeine has very little addictive properties.[1]**
+Thus, caffeine has very little addictive properties.[1]

 ## Withdrawal symptoms
- caffeine withdrawal is often characterized by a headache, fatigue, feeling less alert, less energetic and experiencing difficulty concentrating.**&#8221; [[link](http://www.physorg.com/news160416875.html)]
+ caffeine withdrawal is often characterized by a headache, fatigue, feeling less alert, less energetic and experiencing difficulty concentrating.&#8221; [[link](http://www.physorg.com/news160416875.html)]

-&#8211; According to an article on CNN, experts estimate 40-45% of people &#8220;will experience headaches and other symptoms from caffeine withdrawal syndrome.&#8221;[[link](http://articles.cnn.com/2009-04-06/health/hm.caffeine.withdrawal_1_caffeinated-products-caffeine-intake-caffeine-withdrawal?_s=PM:HEALTH)]
+&#8211; According to an article on CNN, experts estimate 40-45% of people &#8220;will experience headaches and other symptoms from caffeine withdrawal syndrome.&#8221[[link](http://articles.cnn.com/2009-04-06/health/hm.caffeine.withdrawal_1_caffeinated-products-caffeine-intake-caffeine-withdrawal?_s=PM:HEALTH)]

 &#8211; Influence on blood sugar levels_ some research seems to indicate that caffeine may disrupt the insulin system used to control blood sugar levels.
 People with diabetes are usually advised to keep caffeine intake low. [[link](http://www.science20.com/news_articles/want_make_fast_food_worse_you_drink_coffee-77882)]

+ References:
-** References: [1] _Caffeine, fatigue, and cognition_ Monicque M. Lorista and Mattie Topsa 21 July, 2003.**
+ [1] _Caffeine, fatigue, and cognition_.
+Monicque M. Lorista and Mattie Topsa 21 July, 2003.

-**  [2] _Caffeine_ The Encyclopedia of Psychoactive Drugs.
+ [2] _Caffeine_.
+The Encyclopedia of Psychoactive Drugs.

 ## Caffeine&#8211; Mechanisms
 <img src="http://mysbfiles.stonybrook.edu/%7Edelton/images/500px-Caffeine_metabolites.svg.png" alt="" width="357" height="303" align="right" border="0" hspace="5" vspace="5" />